Ficool

 His soul body.

 Swirling stars and vast nebulae rolled above him, illuminating cobblestone streets and towering gothic buildings.
 It was a place of impossible beauty, suspended between dream and divinity.
 The sky churned like liquid starlight, colors blooming across the heavens.
 This was no ordinary space.
 He felt that this was a sacred realm.
+Further more, Astra felt a deep connection with this realm, as if he can almost control it.

 As he turned, a second figure stepped into view.
 Tall.
 Regal.
 Draped in a linen robe embroidered with flecks of starlight.
 His violet eyes shone like distant galaxies.
 His violet eyes locked onto Astra's—then widened with awe.